fronori/uniqlr/README.md

 >unique level/character:
 >'Human' 'Droid' 'Wookiee' 'Rodian' 'Hutt' 'Yoda\'s species'

+# cf.
+>"Never underestimate a droid." by Leia Organa

 # To do...
 na.action is not supported, yet.
 Any other recommended functionality?